Skip to main content

 func main() {}

-After compiling each of these Go projects to Wasm, you can run the test using the xtp CLI, and pass the --host argument to specify the host Wasm file, to stich all the pieces together:
+After compiling each of these Go projects to Wasm, you can run the test using the xtp CLI, and pass the --mock-host argument to specify the host Wasm file, to stitch all the pieces together:

-xtp plugin test kvplugin.wasm --with kvtest.wasm --host kvhost.wasm
+xtp plugin test kvplugin.wasm --with kvtest.wasm --mock-host kvhost.wasm

 You should see output like this: